darth-sagar/NavDrive/README.md

 # 🚗 NavDrive - Autonomous Car Project

-NavDrive is a real-time autonomous driving system built using Raspberry Pi, Arduino, and Deep Learning.
+NavDrive is a real-time autonomous car driving system built using Raspberry Pi, Arduino, and Deep Learning.
 It captures driving data, trains a CNN to predict steering angles from camera images, and deploys the model for autonomous driving on custom tracks.

 ---